 4. Look into ESG investing

 ESG investing means you are evaluating a company’s blend of environmental, social and/or corporate governance factors to determine if you’d like to invest in it.
 For instance, if solar power is important to you, you could invest in companies that are in this industry.
 Or if data security is a priority, you could invest in companies that share similar socially responsible values.
-Surveys show that nearly 80% of women are interested in responsible investing and tend to align their values with their investments.
 While this isn’t a new idea, there has been a dramatic increase in people wanting to make a difference and invest accordingly.
 You can talk with a financial professional anytime on how to align your investments with your values.

 5. Consider the fiduciary standard